It starts with an aching.

 He scoffs, “Yeah, thanks!
 Because watching you slowly deteriorate over two weeks was way better.”

-Jon’s eyes went wide, skin blushing a dark brown, “You―you, what?”
+Jon’s eyes go wide, skin blushing a dark red, “You―you, what?”

-“I said it like twelve times last night, keep up.” he jokes, tucking a loose strand of Jon’s hair behind his ear, “I love you.
+“I said it last night, keep up.” he jokes, tucking a loose strand of Jon’s hair behind his ear, “I love you.
 No matter which you that is.
 Pretentious Head Archivist to full on eldritch, okay?”

-He opened his mouth but no sound came out, he tried twice more before just spitting out, “Can I kiss you?”
+He opens his mouth but no sound comes out, he tries twice more before just spitting out, “Can I kiss you?”

 Martin went red, “Y-Y-Yeah!”